jrolfe777/personal-finance-starter/docs/workshop.md

 **Action:** Enter the following prompt:

-> Based on the PRD at `docs/debt-calculator.md`, create a technical implementation plan in a new file named `docs/debt-calculator-plan.md`.
-Break down the work into discrete steps for a Next.js app using Genkit for the AI component.
+> Based on the PRD at docs/debt-calculator.md, create a technical implementation plan in a new file named docs/debt-calculator-plan.md.
+Break down the work into discrete steps for our existing Next.js app.

 **(Wait for the AI to generate the new plan file, and be sure to save the file.)**